Preamble

 hist

-The left side of the histogram (0-0.1 or 0.15) has a partial normal distribution ending at 0.1 or 0.15 with a small amplitude, this is indicative of a typical contaminant feature distribution within the overall Decontam Score histogram if the associated dataset has a low amount of contaminates.
-If a dataset has a larger amount of contaminants the partial normal distribution encompassing the lower Decontam Scores will increase in amplitude.
+The left side of the histogram (0-0.1 or 0.15) has a partial normal distribution ending at 0.1 or 0.15 with a small amplitude, this is indicative of a typical contaminant feature distribution within the overall decontam score histogram if the associated dataset has a low amount of contaminates.
+If a dataset has a larger amount of contaminants the partial normal distribution encompassing the lower decontam scores will increase in amplitude.

 Additionally, there are buttons in the visualization that allows for download of those features identified as non-contaminant or contaminant features as individual .fasta files for asynchronous investigations.